dbenesh82/intensity_infectivity_experiments/schistocephalus/analysis_schisto_dat.md

 # using the option to get a p-value by Monte Carlo simulation yields comparable but slightly more conservative results
 ```

 Instead of comparing the distribution of each treatment to the expected binomial distribution, we could compare them to each other.
+That is are the data distributed differently in the two treatments, even though the means are not different?

 ``` r
 chisq.test(cont.table)